DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/customize-appearance.md

 ---
 # Customizing Appearance

-The topics in this section describe how to maintain the report elements' appearance:
+The topics in this section describe how to customize the report elements' appearance:

 * [Appearance Properties](customize-appearance\appearance-properties.md)
 * [Report Visual Styles](customize-appearance\report-visual-styles.md)